Code-Institute-Submissions/Helpdesk-Micro/README.md

 ### Deploying to Heroku

 Before proceeding with Heroku, you will need to create an env.py file in your project workspace.
-The env.py should be added to .gitignore below is an example of the data, but you will need to obtain the 'MONGO_URI' from your MongoDB collection and your 'SECRET_KEY' should be a key of your choosing:
+The env.py should be added to .gitignore.
+Below is an example of the data, but you will need to obtain the 'MONGO_URI' from your MongoDB collection and your 'SECRET_KEY' should be a key of your choosing:

 ```
 import os